Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in

-We determined the result for the diagram of Fig.~\ref{fig:100}(c) from the gauge-invariance condition.
-This turned out to be a nontrivial task.
-Then we have given the complete set of amplitudes, resonant and nonresonant, for the $\gamma^{(*)}p \to \pi^{+} \pi^{-} p$ reaction in Sec.~\ref{sec:2B} and for the $pp \to pp \pi^{+} \pi^{-}$ reaction in Sec.~\ref{sec:3}.
-In Sec.~\ref{sec:4} we have given numerical results for the $pp \to pp \pi^{+} \pi^{-}$ reaction at c.m. energy $\sqrt{s} = 13$~TeV.
+We determined the result for the diagram of figure~\ref{fig:100}(c) from the gauge-invariance condition.
+This turned out to be a highly nontrivial task.
+Then we have given the complete set of amplitudes, resonant and nonresonant, for the $\gamma^{(*)}p \to \pi^{+} \pi^{-} p$ reaction in section~\ref{sec:2B} and for the $pp \to pp \pi^{+} \pi^{-}$ reaction in section~\ref{sec:3}.
+In section~\ref{sec:4} we have given numerical results for the $pp \to pp \pi^{+} \pi^{-}$ reaction at c.m. energy $\sqrt{s} = 13$~TeV.
 The improved two-pion continuum model for the $pp \to pp \pi^{+} \pi^{-}$ reaction gives a larger cross section for the DS contribution by a factor of about 3.5 compared to the previous one obtained in \cite{Lebiedowicz:2014bea}.
 As a result, the interference effect, arising from the resonant $\rho(770)$ and the two-pion continuum contributions, is more pronounced and leads to larger skewing of the observed spectral shape of $\rho^{0}$.
 Our findings should be important for the ongoing and planned measurements of the $pp \to pp \pi^{+} \pi^{-}$ reaction by the ALICE, ATLAS, CMS, and LHCb Collaborations at the LHC, even when the leading protons are not detected and only rapidity-gap conditions are checked.
 Our findings are also important for the resonant ($\rho^{0} \to \pi^{+} \pi^{-}$) and non-resonant dipion production in ultra-peripheral $p$A and AA collisions.